 Anti-Racism In and Out Of The Classroom: How to Be an Ally For College Students

-Students in colleges and universities across America experience discrimination.
-From overt actions to unintentional assumptions, racism plagues young adults daily.
+Despite the awakening of society, students in colleges and universities across America continue to experience discrimination.
+From blatant actions to unintentional assumptions, racism plagues young adults daily.
 It degrades their confidence, steals opportunities for future success, and perpetuates stereotypes.

 - Which laws prohibit discrimination?
 What do they require?

 - How should you begin addressing the real-world issues affecting students?

 - How can you help students feel like they belong?